You are $75 away from free shipping

 As with your usual hair care routine, begin by washing your strands with a shampoo for color-treated hair.

-The shampoo and conditioner you use on the daily can make all the difference in your strands.
+The shampoo and conditioner you use daily can make all the difference in your strands.
 If you have a hair color that tends to get brassy such as blonde, silver, or highlighted hair, consider adding a purple shampoo and conditioner into your routine.
 The L’Oréal Paris EverPure Brass Toning Purple Sulfate Free Shampoo and L’Oréal Paris EverPure Brass Toning Purple Sulfate Free Conditioner work together to neutralize yellow and orange brassy tones.
 Use the duo up to three times a week when you notice unwanted brassiness.

 A hair mask can also help boost the longevity of your color.
 Try using the L’Oréal Paris Elvive Color Vibrancy Repair and Protect Balm one or two times a week.
 The intensive post-color repair hair treatment smooths and protects hair color.
-To use, shampoo with the L’Oréal Paris Elvive Color Vibrancy Intensive Protecting Shampoo, then follow with the mask, letting it sit three to five minutes before rinsing out.
+To use, shampoo with the L’Oréal Paris Elvive Color Vibrancy Protecting Shampoo, then follow with the mask, letting it sit three to five minutes before rinsing out.

 Editor’s note: Need help with your daily routine, too?
-Use the same shampoo with the L’Oréal Paris Elvive Color Vibrancy Intensive Protecting Conditioner for a simple, color-safe routine.
+Use the same shampoo with the L’Oréal Paris Elvive Color Vibrancy Protecting Conditioner for a simple, color-safe routine.

 Next: What is a Hair Toner?